Ditectrev/Awesome-Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Study-Guide-Book-Course/README.md

 #### Azure Functions

-- **What are they?**
 Azure `Functions` is a serverless compute service that lets you run event-triggered code without having to explicitly provision or manage infrastructure.

 - **Practical Example:**
   An IoT data processing system: